December Landscaping Purchases: Why Winter Is the Smartest Time to Buy

 December is the best month of the year to buy trees, shrubs, and landscaping supplies.
 Garden centers slash prices 30% to 50% once foot traffic drops after Thanksgiving.
 Bare root season starts in January.
 If you do your shopping and site prep now, you’ll plant better stock for less money than the people who wait until April.

 I’ve done this for twenty years in Northern California.
 The math works out every single time.
+And December isn’t just about plants.
+It’s the month to service your tools, stock up on supplies at year-end prices, and plan your spring projects while everyone else is watching football.

 Why do nursery prices drop in December?